 A domestic violence lawyer can explain all of your defenses like self-defense or a defense of others.
-An attorney can help you with any rights you or spouse may have.
-A spouse is never required to testify against another spouse in a criminal case.
+An attorney can help you with any rights you or your spouse may have.
+A spouse never has to testify against another spouse in a criminal case.
 In some cases, an attorney can help you decide if applying for criminal charges against the victim can help your case.

 Does My Spouse Have to Testify Against Me?

 Never.
 A spouse has a constitutional right to refuse to testify against another spouse.
 Even if your spouse tells the police he or she does not want to press charges police are still obligated to make an arrest.

 Why Do Police Only Arrest One Person For Domestic Violence?

 When police officers arrive at the scene they are trained to make observations and conduct an investigation.
 Police officers speak to the parties separately and interview any witnesses.
 Police are strongly discouraged from arresting both parties even if they believe both parties were abusing one another.
 According to the Massachusetts Guidelines on Domestic Abuse dual arrests trivialize the situation and may increase the chances of further abuse.
 In these cases police determine who the “dominant aggressor” was and arrest that person.
 Police are trained to make an arrest if they believe there is probable cause that an assault happened they can make an arrest and not whether the victim will testify at a later date.
 Even if the alleged victim does not want to “press charges” or pursue the case police are required to make an arrest.

 Massachusetts Domestic Violence and Mandatory Reporting

 Police officers are required by Massachusetts law to file a report with the Massachusetts Department of Children and Families every time the police officer believes that a child under 18 has been abused or neglected.
 This report is called a 51a report.
-It is filed against the police believe committed the domestic abuse.
+It is filed against the who the police believe committed the domestic abuse.
 The alleged victim should be notified that police are filing the report.

 In cases where an elderly person has been allegedly abused police must file a report with the Executive Office of Elder Affairs.